jeromegrosse/RubyFramework/README.md

 ## Motivation

-It started overall as a wish to learn Ruby and make a framework that can handle simple HTTP requests without using more famous Ruby Frameworks that would knwo to do the same thing.
+It started overall as a wish to learn Ruby and make a framework that can handle simple HTTP requests without using more famous Ruby Frameworks that would know to do the same thing.

 ## Installation